Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 swing 22:
 - By RetroAdvance64.
-- A direct remake to the original Swing.
-Reverses the role from Wheatley to the Space Core from Portal 2.
+- [Re-made by the original artist] -- A sidegrade version of the icon.
+The 'Space Core' takes the role instead of Wheatley.

 swing 23:
 - By RetroAdvance64.
-- A direct remake to the original Swing.
-References the "Cacodemon", an enemy from DOOM (1993).
+- [Re-made by the original artist] -- Properly references the Cacodemon, an enemy demon featured in DOOM (1993).

 swing 24:
 - By Drian114.